omeka/omeka-s-enduser/docs/sites/site_pages.md

 **Template**: If your theme provides one, you can select a template to apply to the block from the dropdown menu.
 For example, [the Foundation theme](site_theme.md#foundation-theme-settings) allows you to set the Browse preview block to its own list or grid display, ignoring the settings of the site itself.
 Not every page block will have available templates.

-**Class** allows you to type in a specific class to apply styles to the block.
+**Class** allows you to type in a specific CSS class to apply styles to the block.
+Use this in conjunction with your own stylesheets or with the CSS Editor module.

 **Alignment** includes two settings: Block alignment and Text alignment.